Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 Additional regions are supported.
 The custom can add up to 10 regions using the out of the box module.

 {{< hint type=tip >}}
-If a customer needs to scale beyond 10 regions, that can be accomodated by adding additional built in replacements [here](https://github.com/Azure/alz-terraform-accelerator/blob/cf0b37351cd4f2dde9d2cf20642d76bacadf923c/templates/platform_landing_zone/locals.config.tf#L2)
+If you need to scale beyond 10 regions, that can be accommodated by adding additional built in replacements [here](https://github.com/Azure/alz-terraform-accelerator/blob/cf0b37351cd4f2dde9d2cf20642d76bacadf923c/templates/platform_landing_zone/locals.config.tf#L2)
 {{< /hint >}}

 To add an additional regions, the process is `copy` -> `paste` -> `update`: